bobchevalieragility/arc-cli/README.md

 This project uses [release-plz](https://release-plz.iem.at/) to automate releases:

-1. **Push commits to `main`** - Use conventional commit messages
+1. **Merge a PR to `main`** - Use conventional commit messages
 2. **Automated PR is created** - release-plz analyzes commits and creates a PR with:
    - Updated version in `Cargo.toml`
    - Generated changelog in `CHANGELOG.md`
 3. **Review and merge the PR** - Once merged:
-   - GitHub Release is created with the new version tag
+   - A Git tag is created with the new version
-   - Binaries are built for multiple architectures
+   - A GitHub Release is created and associated with the new tag
-   - Release assets are attached to the GitHub Release
+   - Binaries are built for multiple architectures and uploaded to Release

 No manual version bumping or changelog editing required!